Core Supplemental Instruction (CSI)

 Extra Teaching and Assistance Outside the Classroom

 Core Supplemental Instruction (CSI) runs concurrent to a respective first-year course.
-One-hour, evening sessions are led by a proven student facilitator with guidance from respective faculty.
+One-hour, evening sessions are led by a proven student facilitator with guidance from respective faculty before exams and during key times during the semester.
 Additionally, facilitators are available for 4 hours per week during their Office Hours and produce quick instructional videos.
 We offer a wider array of subjects, no matter where you are in the Mines curriculum!

 Who should attend?
 Any student…